The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the fifth order grid-connected synchronverter

-is an equilibrium point.
+\begin{remark} The equilibrium points of \rfb{eq:ss5} come in symmetric pairs.
+Indeed, if $\zzz^e=[i^e_d \ i^e_q \ \o_g \ \delta^e \ i^e_f]^\top$ is such an equilibrium point, then also is an equilibrium point.
 The intuition behind this is clear: if we rotate the rotor by $180^\circ$ and at the same time invert the current $i_f$ in the rotor, then by the symmetry of the rotor nothing has really changed.
 The replacement of the rotor angle $\theta$ with $\theta+\pi$ causes $i_d$ and $i_q$ to change sign, while the currents in the stationary frame remain unchanged.
 We see from \rfb{Lennon} that the active and reactive powers $P,Q$ at $\zzz^e$ and at $\tilde{\zzz}^e$ are the same. \end{remark}

 \begin{remark} The system \rfb{eq:ss5} has an exceptional set of equilibrium points corresponding to the point $M$ defined in Theorem \ref{circle}.
 Indeed, when the circle defined in Theorem \ref{circle} passes through the point $M$ (this happens for $\tilde{T}_m=0$), and the values of $P$ and $\tilde{Q}$ are the coordinates of $M$, namely \BEQ{Boris_Johnson} P \m=\m -\frac{V^2 R}{R^2+\o_g^2 L^2} \m,\qquad \tilde Q \m=\m -\frac{V^2 \o_g L}{R^2+\o_g^2 L^2} \m, \end{equation} then if we choose $i^e_f=0$ and any angle $\delta^e$, we get an equilibrium point of \rfb{eq:ss5}.
 This can be checked through a somewhat tedious computation (using \rfb{eq:id_iq_P_Q}), which shows that for $i^e_f=0$ and any $\delta^e$, \rfb{eq:id_new} and \rfb{eq:iq_new} hold with zero on the left-hand side.
 The other equilibrium equations are easily seen to hold.
 Thus, for $\tilde{T}_m=0$ and $P, \m\tilde Q$ as in \rfb{Boris_Johnson} we have infinitely many equilibrium points.